-Amazon Flex is a delivery program that hires independent contractors to complete Amazon deliveries.
+Amazon Flex is a delivery program uses hires independent contractors to complete “last-mile” Amazon deliveries.
 If you’ve ever seen an Amazon package being delivered by someone in plain clothes in a normal vehicle, it was likely an Amazon Flex driver.
 Compared to jobs with Uber, Lyft, and delivery apps, Amazon Flex pays well but it can be difficult to get the job because new positions don’t open up often, and drivers compete for limited shifts.

 What do Amazon Flex drivers do?
 Flex drivers pick up packages from stations and deliver them to customers using directions from the Flex app.
 Amazon Flex shifts come in 4-hour blocks that can be scheduled ahead of time or as shifts become available, and the pay is typically $18 – $25/hour.